gridscale/terraform-provider-gridscale/website/docs/d/firewall.html.md

     * `network_uuid` - The object UUID or id of the network.
     * `network_name` - Name of the network.
     * `create_time` - The date and time the object was initially created.
 * `location_name` - The human-readable name of the location.
-It supports the full UTF-8 charset, with a maximum of 64 characters.
+It supports the full UTF-8 character set, with a maximum of 64 characters.
 * `status` - Status indicates the status of the object.
 * `private` - The object is private, the value will be true.
 Otherwise the value will be false.
 * `create_time` - The date and time the object was initially created.